robertbenson/Python_Private_Variables/README.md

 `_foo`: Python convention says that this is to be treated as a private variable.
 There is no Python enforcement and it works as a weak indicator.

-`__foo`: This takes _privacy_ to the next level, name mangling will be, there will be Python enforcement and is therefore stronger.
+`__foo`: This takes _privacy_ to the next level, name mangling will be used, there will be Python enforcement and is therefore stronger.